RobertPRanney/Blog_Exploration/progress.md

 * got nmf for tfidf
 * wrote function to calculate values needed for reconstruction_err plot
 * relocated accesssory stuff to a helper file, can import multiple use stuff from here to keep things nice an organized
 * writing functions to sort out irrelevant blogs
+* pushed files aws for testing, but it failed, deal with it tomorrow

+##### 7/24 - Sunday
+* increased instance size to 30GB to handle the size of the data frame after pulling out of mongo
+* started a flow diagram on lucid charts to keep track of stuff